-(b) Includes assets classified as cash and other assets on the Consolidated balance sheets.
+(c) Includes assets classified as cash and other assets on the Consolidated balance sheets.

-(c) The assets of the consolidated VIEs included in the program types above are used to settle the liabilities of those entities.
+(d) The assets of the consolidated VIEs included in the program types above are used to settle the liabilities of those entities.
 The assets and liabilities include third-party assets and liabilities of consolidated VIEs (including balances with related parties) and exclude intercompany balances that eliminate in consolidation.

-(d) The interest-bearing beneficial interest liabilities issued by consolidated VIEs are classified in the line item on the Consolidated balance sheets titled, "Beneficial interests issued by consolidated VIEs".
+(e) The interest-bearing beneficial interest liabilities issued by consolidated VIEs are classified on the Consolidated balance sheets as "Beneficial interests issued by consolidated VIEs".
 The holders of these beneficial interests generally do not have recourse to the general credit of the Bank.
-Included in beneficial interests in VIE assets are long-term beneficial interests of \$3.1 billion and \$2.1 billion at December 31, 2023 and 2022, respectively.
+Included in beneficial interests in VIE assets are long-term beneficial interests of \$5.5 billion and \$3.1 billion at December 31, 2024 and 2023, respectively.

-(e) Includes liabilities classified as accounts payable and other liabilities on the Consolidated balance sheets.
+(f) Includes liabilities classified as accounts payable and other liabilities on the Consolidated balance sheets.